daveRendon/DevCamp/HOL/java/04-devops-ci/README.md

     ![image](./media/image-041.png)

-    The modal window should automatically determinine your subscription information.
+    The modal window should automatically determine your subscription information.
     Provide a name such as **Azure**, select **OK**, and a close the browser tab.

     ![image](./media/image-042.png)

-    If your subscription is not in the dropdown list, click the link at the bottom of the window, and the window format will chage to allow you to enter connection information on your subscription:
+    If your subscription is not in the dropdown list, click the link at the bottom of the window, and the window format will change to allow you to enter connection information on your subscription:

     ![image](./media/image-043.png)